Programming-Training-And-Practice/spring-security-main-information/README.md

+## Spring Security Authentication Components:
+* Authentication Filter - A filter for a specific Authentication type in the Spring Security filter chain.
+  (ie basic auth, remember me cookie, etc)
+* Authentication Manager - Standard API interface used by filter
+* Authentication Provider - The implementation of Authentication - (in memory, database, etc)
+* User Details Service - Service to provide information about user
+* Password Encoder - Service to encrypt and verify passwords
+* Security Context - Holds details about authenticated entity

 ## Password Storage:
 * Spring Security supports a variety of methods to store and verify passwords
   * NoOp Password Encoder - plain text, not recommended - for legacy systems